dotnet/docs/docs/architecture/grpc-for-wcf-developers/streaming-versus-repeated.md

 ---
-title: gRPC streaming services versus repeated fields - gRPC for WCF developers
+title: gRPC streaming services vs. repeated fields - gRPC for WCF developers
 description: Comparing repeated fields to streaming services as ways of passing collections of data by using gRPC. ms.date: 09/02/2019
 ---

-# gRPC streaming services versus repeated fields
+# gRPC streaming services vs. repeated fields

 gRPC services provide two ways of returning datasets, or lists of objects.
 The Protocol Buffers message specification uses the `repeated` keyword for declaring lists or arrays of messages within another message.
 The gRPC service specification uses the `stream` keyword to declare a long-running persistent connection.
 Over that connection, multiple messages are sent, and can be processed, individually.